tensorflow/docs/site/en/api_docs/python/tf/contrib/estimator/export_all_saved_models.md

     export_dir_base='my_model/',
     input_receiver_fn_map=rcvr_fn_map)

-# export_dirs is a dict of directories with SavedModels, which
+# export_dir is a directory with SavedModels, which can be used for serving,
-# can be used for serving, analysis with TFMA, or directly loaded in.
+# analysis with TFMA, or directly loaded in.
 with ops.Graph().as_default() as graph: with session.Session(graph=graph) as sess:
     loader.load(sess, [tag_constants.TRAINING], export_dir)